IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 ## Project Structure

-The repository is organized into several key folders:
+The repository is organized into 3 folders:

 - `EXTD_Pytorch-master/`: Contains code and resources specific to the EXTD model.
 - `EResFD-main/`: Contains code and resources for the EResFD model.